 Pipelines shall have minimum cover in accordance with the TA or utility owner's requirements.
 Where the TA does not have specific requirements, the minimum covers as described in AS/NZS 2566.2 may be used.

-Cover in carriageways, trafficable footpaths and crossings shall be no less than 1m.
-Cover outside of the carriageway, footpaths, crossings or other trafficable areas shall be no less than 0.6m.
+Within carriageways, trafficable footpaths, and crossings, wastewater mains are to have a minimum of 1.0 m cover unless structural calculations to the appropriate standards have been provided and approved by Council.
+Laterals can have the cover reduced to 0.6 m within these areas.
+Cover outside of the carriageway, footpaths, crossings or other trafficable areas shall be no less than 0.6m